linode/apl-docs/docs/for-devs/get-started/lab-6.md

 1. In the right menu, click on `Build`
 2. Click on `Create Build`
-3. Fill in the name `blue` for your build and a tag (default is tag is latest)
+3. Fill in the name `blue` for your build and a tag (default tag is latest)
 4. Choose `Docker` and fill in the repo URL for the `blue` repo created in the previous lab.
 6. Click `Submit`